 Phase 1: Discovery (Week 1)

 Every project starts with a structured discovery session.
-Not a vague 'tell us about your brand' call — a specific set of questions designed to extract the decisions that will shape the entire build:
+Not a vague 'tell me about your brand' call - a specific set of questions designed to extract the decisions that will shape the entire build:

 - Who is the site for?
 Which specific customer types need to be persuaded?